-Young Energy Europe is a project with the aim to enhance climate protection measures in companies.
-Young professionals from a wide range of sectors will be trained to become Energy Scouts allowing them to help monitor and reduce energy consumption in their companies.
+Young Energy Europe trains young professionals from a wide range of sectors to become Energy Scouts allowing them to help monitor and reduce energy consumption in their companies.

 Energy Scouts from the Czech Republic, Hungary, Greece, Bulgaria and Germany met at the Hannover Messe to network and to exchange.

 The “Climate-Friendly Materials Platform” aims to decarbonise the materials sector and held meetings in Hungary, Spain and Poland.

 The EUKI project “Young Energy Europe” trains young professionals from all economic sectors in the fields of energy efficiency, mobility and material and resource efficiency.
 The DIHK video explains the project’s working methods.